-For information on the 2024 Pillar-focused Engagement Project intake, visit our Funding webpage.
+For information on the 2025-2026 Pillar-focused Engagement Project intake, visit our Funding webpage.

 From 2017 to 2022, approximately 60 individual medical staff-led projects have been funded by PASS, through the Facility Engagement program.
 Each project has been aligned with one of our strategic priorities.
-This has included special intakes for COVID-related projects in 2020 and vision-supporting projects for the New St. Paul's Hospital in early 2021.
+This includes special intakes for COVID-related projects in 2020 and vision-supporting projects for the New St. Paul's Hospital in early 2021.

 For questions or to connect with project leads regarding their projects listed below, contact pass@providencehealth.bc.ca.